Oliver Thompson

 Thompson was given his first guitar at 13 and soon started playing in his first band White Vinyl (2003–2007).
 He then started the band Rubber Kiss Goodbye (2008–2011) where he was the singer, songwriter and guitarist.
 The latter also included Bryan Ferry's son Tara Ferry on drums and Peter Perrett Jr. (previously of the band Babyshambles) on bass.
 Festival appearances for Rubber Kiss Goodbye included the 2009 SXSW in Austin, Texas, The Great Escape Festival (2010) in Brighton, England, and the Lodestar Festival in Cambridgeshire, England (2011).

 In 2013, he started his first solo project, under his first two names Ollie Forrest.
 He launched his first single in London on 20 June 2014, featuring the songs "Gun To Your Baby" and "Wild's Rent".

+From 2015 he has been in a band called Ultraviolet.
+They've released three songs over as many years.
+Fire (2015), Without a Care (2016) and Stars (2017).